woodstockcs/games-class-docs/pong/ball.md

 ## Problem

 We need to learn how to tell the computer exactly where to place shapes on the screen.
-We need to learn how to tell the computer exactly where to place shapes on the screen.

 ## Ideas

-Here are some beginning attempts at drawing a ball from students who are just starting to learn p5.js:
 Here are some beginning attempts at drawing a ball from students who are just starting to learn p5.js:

 1. Maria says: "Maybe we can write something like: ball.right(50) ball.up(30)"